dkh0387/nextjsblueprint/README.md

     ```

 - Wrapping the whole layout of the app: use `src/app/layout.tsx` file to set title, etc.
+- If we want a specific layout only applied to a specific group, we put an according `layout.tsx` into the group folder
+  with brackets (like `(auth)`)
 - Pages caching clientsides (for 30 sec): adit `next.config.mjs`:

     ```